 Social media ads, banners, feed posts, and stories.
 Website thumbnail, full-page, and gallery configurations.
 Print ads, brochures, and even business cards.

-Visuals these days are being used for such a wide variety of purposes, each of them needing their own specific file size to obtain the perfect image quality.
-It’s hard to keep up with it all, but knowing the intended use of your images, and the proper file size in which you should export them at, will save time for you and your client and make sure your work is represented at the highest quality.
-To go the extra mile, and possibly get your images used more often, provide your gallery at multiple file sizes so that your photo can be just as easily used on social media as well as it can be to put into print.
+Visuals these days have a wide variety of purposes, each of them needing a specific file size to obtain perfect image quality.
+It’s hard to keep up with it all, but know the intended use of your images and the proper file size to export them at.
+This saves time for you and your client and makes sure your work is represented at the highest quality.
+To go the extra mile, and possibly get your images used more often, provide your gallery at multiple file sizes.
+This allows your photo to be used on social media just as easily as it can be to put into print.

 05 | Deliver Files in an Organized Manner

-We guarantee a sigh of relief from your client when you deliver your gallery in a clear and cohesive way.
-Your photos all in sequential order, each identified with precise, descriptive file-naming, all packed within folders outlining the who, what, when of the shoot.
+We guarantee a sigh of relief from your client when you deliver a gallery in a clear and cohesive way.
+Deliver your photos in sequential order, each identified with precise, descriptive file-naming, packed within folders outlining the who, what, when of the shoot.
 We can’t speak for all marketing professionals, but that sounds like a dream to us.

-Taking the time to include these five simple steps into your workflow will help your clients perform their job easier and could increase the likelihood of you getting that second assignment.
+Taking the time to include steps into your workflow will help your clients perform their job easier and could increase the likelihood of getting that second assignment.

-Stand out of the crowd by proving you are reliable, detail-oriented, and willing to go the extra mile by adding just a few extra minutes to your post-processing efforts all while helping your client save time and money.
+Stand out of the crowd by proving you are reliable, detail-oriented, and willing to go the extra mile.
+Adding just a few extra minutes to your post-processing efforts helps your client save time and money.

-If you want to learn more about establishing best practices such as proper file-naming and metadata standards for your own business, be sure to visit our DIY asset curation course!
+If you want to learn more about establishing best practices for your own business, be sure to reach out today!